damien5314/TimeSinceTextView/README.md

 # TimeSinceTextView

-This is a subclass of android.widget.TextView which exposes a method `setDate()` which can take either a Unix timestamp (`long`) or `java.util.Date`.
-The view converts the date into a String which describes the date in terms of time since.

-e.g. If the current timestamp is Unix 1453503166 and we call `timeSinceTextView.setDate(1453503116)`, "50 seconds ago" is displayed.
+This is a subclass of android.widget.TextView which exposes a method `setDate()` that accepts a `long` Unix timestamp or `java.util.Date`.
+The view converts the date into a String which describes the date in terms of time since that timestamp.
+For example, if the current timestamp is Unix 1453503166 and we call `timeSinceTextView.setDate(1453503116)`, "50 seconds ago" is displayed.

 ## Comparison to DateUtils.getRelativeTimeSpanString